pritpalcodes/pritpal-singh-for-testline/README.md

-# Peirpl Singh for TestLine
+# Pritpal Singh for TestLine

 This repository contains a machine learning model that enables chat with a PDF document.
 (I know that was not the original assignment, however it is the best I could have come up with, trust me I am learning)